joshlwatkins/weatherforecast/README.md

 # weatherforecast
-Program that uses Beautiful Soup to scrape the current weather forcast for a City, State from Google
+Program that uses Beautiful Soup to scrape the current weather forecast for a City, State from Google